Responsible Lending and Marketing

 Debt Collection Practices

 OpenPayday.com supports all provisions of the Fair Debt Collection Practices Act (FDCPA), which is enforced by the Federal Trade Commission (FTC).
 The FDCPA prohibits collectors and collection attorneys from using undue harassment and other unethical practices when collecting debt.
-While the FDCPA does not apply to first party creditors, certain states have enacted laws similar to the FDCPA that do in fact apply to first party creditors.
-Some of our lenders are state-licensed and collect their own debts, and are not subject to the FDCPA.
-These lenders are instead subject to certain state lending and debt collection laws.
+While the FDCPA does not apply to first party creditors, certain states have enacted laws similar to the FDCPA that does in fact apply to first party creditors.
 OpenPayday.com is not a lender and does not fund loans, therefore OpenPayday.com does not engage in debt collection practices.
-However, we consistently undertake to work only with reputable lenders that abide by fair debt collection guidelines.
+However, we consistently undertake to work with reputable lenders that abide by fair debt collection guidelines.
 These include without limitation:

-If at any time a lender does not conduct itself properly or violates, directly or indirectly, a debt collection law or regulation, including any FDCPA statute (or, if the lender collects its own debts, a state debt collection law), we suggest that you report the lender and such violations to the FTC.
+If at any time a lender does not conduct itself properly or violates a debt collection law or regulation, including any FDCPA statute, we suggest that you report the lender and such violations to the FTC.
 Any lender within our network found to be in violation of these guidelines will be immediately removed from our network and reported to law enforcement.

 Implications of Late Payments

 It is important to OpenPayday.com that you understand the consequences of making late payments on your loan.
-Late payments on your loans may result in additional fees or collection activities, or both.
-Each of our third party lenders has its own policies regarding late payments as governed by state lending regulations.
-We strongly encourage you to review the late payment policy provided in your loan document before signing the document so you may understand the policy and any potential fees and penalties.
+Late payments on your loan may result in additional fees or collection activities, or both.
+Each of our third party lenders has its own policies regarding late and partial payments as governed by state lending regulations.
+We strongly encourage you to review the late and partial payment policies provided in your loan document before signing the document so you understand any potential fees and penalties.

 Implications of Non-Payment